What is the Pupil Premium?

 - Income-based Employment and Support Allowance

-For further information and to apply for Free School Meals, please visit the Worcestershire County Council - Worcestershire Children First website.
+For further information, and to apply to claim Free School Meals at Hagley Catholic High School, please visit the Worcestershire County Council - Worcestershire Local Authority website (link below).